smccracken/emilymccracken.com/src/index.md

 permalink: '/'
 ---

-I'm a licensed art educator that is <mark>currently seeking a K&#8211;12 art teaching position in northern Vermont.</mark> I'm an accomplished artist with a contagious enthusiasm for all things crafty.
+I'm a licensed art educator that is <mark>currently seeking a K&#8211;12 art teaching position in northern Vermont</mark> where I can share my contagious enthusiasm for all things crafty.

 <img src="images/doodle-not-yet.png" width="550" height="513" loading="lazy" class="doodle-not-yet" alt="A smiling illustrated sun rising from the lower right hand corner, the message says 'Not yet, but you will'" />

-For the last 20 years I've worked at a chocolate company leading demonstrations, teaching classes, and creating retail specialty products.
+For the last 20 years I've worked at a chocolate company &#8212; leading demonstrations, teaching classes, and creating retail specialty products.

-But what I'm most proud of is my [chocolate sculptures](https://chocolatesculptress.com) that were put on display in the stores.
-One of them was even [featured on the Food Network](https://chocolatesculptress.com/sculptures/cuckoo-clock/ "Giant Chocolate Cuckoo Clock on the Food Network") while another was [part of an exhibit](https://chocolatesculptress.com/sculptures/donut-shop/ "Donut Shop Chocolate Sculpture on display at Shelburne Museum") at the Shelburne Museum.
+I also created [chocolate sculptures](https://chocolatesculptress.com) for display in our stores or local art exhibits.
+My proudest moments came when one of those sculptures was [featured on the Food Network](https://chocolatesculptress.com/sculptures/cuckoo-clock/ "Giant Chocolate Cuckoo Clock on the Food Network") while another was [selected as part of an exhibit](https://chocolatesculptress.com/sculptures/donut-shop/ "Donut Shop Chocolate Sculpture on display at Shelburne Museum") at the Shelburne Museum.

 Working with chocolate has been a blast, but it was time for a change.
-I've always been grateful for the guidance of my art teachers and how they showed me to integreate art into any job.
+I've always been grateful for the guidance of my art teachers and how they showed me that I can integreate art into any job.
 Now I’m hoping I can help kids find their creative spark. ✨

-From chocolate to crochet, I'm happiest when working on something with my hands &#8212; I'm a perpetual doodler, amateur baker, and retro treasure seeker.
+From chocolate to crochet, I'm happiest when working with my hands &#8212; I'm a perpetual doodler, amateur baker, and retro treasure seeker.
 You'll always catch me laughing at a good pun.

 {% include "blocks/hr.njk" %}